 No Change in the Capital Structure

 The main assumption of the SGR is that the business grows only by investing the amount that it earns.
 That means the business does not change its capital structure.
 Business does not raise any additional equity or borrow external funds.
-The retained earnings are the only source of the capital, which earns the return by reinvestment.
+The retained earnings are the only source of capital, which earns the return by reinvestment.

 No Change in the Dividend Payout Ratio

-To calculate the dividend payout ratio, divide dividends by total earnings or divide dividend per share by earnings per share.
+To calculate the dividend payout ratio, divide dividends by total earnings or divide the dividend per share by earnings per share.
 Hence, it is the percentage of earnings paid to the shareholder.
 After paying the dividend to the shareholders, the amount that remains is the amount reinvested in the business.
 Hence, the constant dividend payout ratio is important to calculate SGR.

 Sales Need to Increase Faster to the Level Market Factors Allow

 The main focus of the business is to increase revenue by utilizing the available internally accrued capital.
 The sales and assets growth is limited and cannot increase faster than the retained earnings.

 For the calculation of the SGR, several other assumptions are considered